tom5610/sagemaker-immersion-day/README.md

 After reading thru the materials [watch the day 1 lecture](https://drive.corp.amazon.com/documents/MLU%20Lectures/MLA/CV/March%2023-25,%202020/MLA-CV_DAY1_BRENT.mp4).
 Refer back to reading materials, ask question in chime, and stop and take tutorials for topics you dont understand.

 #### Lab
 Work through the lab for this week "day1/Gluon Image Classification Example".
-Attempt your first submission using the test data set on your trained model, by adapting "day1/Submission and Dataset Access" notebook. **Do not use the submission info on the above pages**.
-The submission info is below:
+Attempt your first submission using the test data set on your trained model, by adapting "day1/Submission and Dataset Access" notebook.
+Use the submission info on this page.
+The leader board resets every Saturday, and is used globally.

-**leader board not yet implemented.
-ETA Wednesday**

 #### Office Hours
 During office hours we will walk through the "Gluon Image Classification Example", and then answer any questions.